Shaloo Rakheja

 • K. Li., S. Rakheja.
 Physical Modeling of Quasi-ballistic GaN HEMTs Operating at Cryogenic Temperatures.
 In Compound Semiconductor Week (CSW), Michigan, Ann Arbor, June 1-3, 2022.

-• A. Parthasarathy, S. Rakheja.
-Spin-Torque-Induced Chaos in Antiferromagnets.
-In Magnetism and Magnetic Materials Conference, Virtual, Nov.
-02-06, 2020.
+• Parthasarathy, Arun and Shaloo Rakheja.
+"Spin-torque-induced chaos in antiferromagnets."
+In Magnetism and Magnetic Materials Conference, 2020.

 • A. Parthasarathy, N. Rangarajan, S. Rakheja.
 Strain-driven spin-Hall antiferromagnetic memory for 180° switching.
 Bulletin of the American Physical Society, 65, Mar.
 5, 2020